 I don't think that many people boulder there.
 The path was overgrown, and many routes had bushes right next to the route.
-No chalk marks seen.
+Very little chalk marks seen.
 It is a small place, and worth to check it out if you are visiting Black Canyon, but not a major bouldering destination.
 It is friendly for children - little passages between boulders provide a perfect hide and seek place, and it is far from the canyon rim, so you don't have to worry about them falling into the Black.

 How To Get There